HarleaJohnston/React_Uno/README.md

 # React_Uno
-reworking this Uno game into a react app
+Reworking the Uno game made by CompSciLaurn found at https://github.com/CompSciLauren/uno.git into an React.js App